Edward O'Brien, 14th Baron Inchiquin

 Emily Holmes-á Court, first wife of Edward O'Brien, 14th Baron Inchiquin.

 Edward Donough O'Brien, 14th Baron Inchiquin KP (14 May 1839 – 9 April 1900) was the holder of a hereditary peerage in the Peerage of Ireland, as well as Chief of the Name of O'Brien and Prince of Thomond in the Gaelic Irish nobility.
-In 1862, he was appointed High Sheriff of Clare.
+He was High Sheriff of Clare in 1862 and Lord Lieutenant of Clare from 1879 to 1900.

 Family and background

-He was born the eldest son of Lucius O'Brien, 13th Baron Inchiquin and Mary Fitzgerald.
-He graduated MA in 1860 from Trinity College, Cambridge where where his uncle, the Rev. Arthur Martineau (1806-1872) had been a Fellow.
+O'Brien was born the eldest son of Lucius O'Brien, 13th Baron Inchiquin and Mary Fitzgerald.
+He graduated MA in 1860 from Trinity College, Cambridge where his uncle, the Rev. Arthur Martineau (1806–1872) had been a Fellow.

+He was appointed High Sheriff of Clare in 1862, and served as Lord Lieutenant of Clare from 1879 until his death in 1900.
+He was a Representative peer for Ireland from 1873 to 1900.

 He took the title in March 1872, upon the death of his father, and was appointed a Knight of the Order of St. Patrick on 5 August 1892.
 On 26 April 1882 he was appointed Honorary Colonel of the 7th Brigade, South Irish Division, Royal Artillery (the Clare Militia), which he held until his death.

-He married firstly Emily Holmes-á Court, the daughter of William Holmes-á Court, 2nd Baron Heytesbury, and together they had four children:
+He died at his residence Dromoland Castle, County Clare, on 9 April 1900.
+The Dublin correspondent of The Times sent the following notice published the day after his death: